Take This to Heart: IVC Filter Risks and Recourse for the Injured

 A products liability attorney will collect and examine the evidence supporting these allegations, and upon finding confirmation that the filter malfunction is related to the patient's injuries, will zealously represent the patient's interests as a client against their filter's manufacturer.

 One of the key points of such litigation is to obtain financial compensation for these injuries.
 Because corporations aren't people, there's virtually no way for them to express their apologies for causing injury aside from a monetary distribution.
-Plaintiffs certainly deserve remuneration for the trials they endure from a faulty product.
+Plaintiffs certainly deserve compensation for the trials they endure from a faulty product.

 More important than the money, though, is the message delivered to these big companies: Your profits aren't more important than your clients.
 It's a lesson that seems too often to be forgotten in the pursuit of the almighty dollar, and people suffer when companies neglect their safety to bolster their sales.
+That's where these lawsuits come in: They amplify a plaintiff's voice and add many others to it to make sure those voices are heard.